dmfrodrigues/dmfrodrigues.github.io/_travels/2018-09-01-japan/3-our-days-in-japan.md

 ### The food

 In Portugal we are very used to rice.
-Actually, we are the [greatest rice consumers per capita in Europe](https://jornalsabores.com/consumo-arroz-baixar-portugal/) (around 16kg/year), followed by Spain with about half the amount of rice consumption per capita.
+Actually, we are the [greatest rice consumers per capita in Europe](https://landgeist.com/2022/06/25/rice-consumption-in-europe/) (around 16kg/year), followed by Spain by quite a distance.
 Thus it would not come as much surprise for myself to see rice as a side or main dish almost every day.
 As a side dish in Portugal, it is usually boiled with onion, parsley and a bit of salt.

 I already had an idea about the Japanese habit of eating rice, but it didn't quite feel real until I experienced it first-hand.
 In Japan rice is hardly even considered a side dish, as it is practically mandatory at all meals (including breakfast), which made me realize Asians really are on another league when it comes to rice-eating.
 It is steamed (often with special pressure cookers), and due to its texture it becomes sticky, which makes it easier to eat with chopsticks (an instrument I have only mastered for a single meal, since I redundantly failed to use chopsticks properly on all but one occasion).
 Aside from that, there is nothing surprising about Japanese rice, as it has no flavor since no condiments are added (bamboo seeds may be added, but they don't add much of a flavor, and I don't really know if they are added before or after cooking though).